youssef-attai-fcai-cu/fawry-clone/README.md

 ### Project overview

-This project is a clone of the Fawry system that allows users to pay for different services.
+This is a clone of [Fawry](https://www.fawry.com/), an e-payments and digital finance solution in Egypt.

 There are two types of users who can use this system:

-1. Normal user
+1. Normal users
-2. Admin
+2. Admins

 #### Normal user